5 Tips for photographing Hallerbos

 Choose the best weather

 Being there at the right time and at the right time is not enough to take a beautiful photo of the Bois de Halle.
 The weather will have a big impact on the result of your photo session.
 The ideal conditions are a cloudless sky with a light mist.
-The sun makes it possible to illuminate the scene by creating a play of shadow and light while the mist will diffuse the rays of the sun.
+The sun makes it possible to illuminate the scene by creating a play of shadow and light while the mist diffuses the rays of the sun.
 These two elements will add an extra dimension to your photos.
 The wood of Halle is not often fogged.
 Its altitude and the absence of humidity in the forest make the presence of mist quite rare.
 It takes very little wind as well as humidity above 98% and a very cold night to hope for the mist to form.
 Oftentimes, the surroundings of the forest will be misty, but the interior will not.

 Carry the right lenses